Kee2u/Stock-Analysis/README.md

  - It may introduce code bugs

  In our case, the advantage of refactoring the code is decreasing computational speed.
  The disadvantage is that it consumed more memory by storing more data in arrays than the original code.
-The original code used variables that updated their value.
-This may lead to a bug.
+In contrast, the original code used variables that updated their value.